Camera Shots & Angles: Master the Art of Framing

 What is a Close-Up Shot?
 Definition & Examples from Film

-close-up shot Definition & Meaning A close-up shot (CU) is a framing technique that captures a subject in detail, focusing …
+What is a close-up shot (CU)?
+Definition & Meaning A close-up shot (CU) frames a subject tightly, usually the face …

 What is a low angle shot definition examples featured image